Cookbook

 I make this with around 5-6 quince, depending on their size.
 In a heavy-based saucepan, I add 800ml of apple cider vinegar, 450g of brown sugar, 4 cloves, 5 allspice berries, 5 black peppercorns and 2 bay leaves and I bring it to the boil gently to ensure the sugar dissolves well.

-I peel the quince, cut them …
+I peel the quince, …

 Read more…